j-oshi/Web-scrapper---python/README.md

 single . single . single <br >

-The forms can also be chained linked to perform three level scrapping (i.e., scrap child of child pages).
+The scrap forms can be chained linked to perform three level scrapping (i.e., scrap child of child pages).
 Made possible by pairing a single scrap form with multi scrap form.<br >

 ** Multi page has a 'connect to' field to select previous scrapper to link to. <br >